samlam/petjs/README.md

 # petjs - teeny pet project

-petjs is an teeny ui starter kit created on preact + typescript. its all inclusive compact size (6k) is ideal for building reusable UI component
+petjs is a teeny ui starter kit created on preact + typescript. its all inclusive compact size (6k) is ideal for building reusable UI component

 ## Restore Packages